mdn/content/files/en-us/mozilla/firefox/releases/126/index.md

 ### CSS

-- The {{cssxref("zoom")}} property has been enabled, following lots of web compatibility work, and standardization work in the CSSWG.
+- The {{cssxref("zoom")}} property has been enabled, following significant CSSWG web compatibility and standardization effort.
 This feature allows the zooming of an element and it's contents. ([Firefox bug 390936](https://bugzil.la/390936)).

 #### Removals